Knoblauchpilze/bsgalone/README.md

 In a client/server architecture it is necessary to define ways for both applications to communicate with each other through the network.
 Some changes are just relevant for one client, some are relevant for all players registered in a given system and some elements are relevant for every connected players.

 Typically the clients will try to perform some actions which have an impact on the game.
-In an authoritative server we have to somehow validate these changes before they can be applied.
+In an authoritative server changes need to be somehow validated before they can be applied.

 ### Transmitting data

-Throughout the project we rely on messages.
+The project is messages driven.
 Messages are atomic piece of information that can be interpreted by the server and the client alike.
 The typical scheme is that the client will send messages to the server and get in return and in an async way one or several messages responding to the initial request.

 The server on the other hand will produce messages on its own (based on what happens in the game loop for example) but also after it validated requests from the clients.
 Each message will then be sent to connections which might be interested in the change.